isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 - [@adobe/react-native-acpaudience v2.0.1](https://www.npmjs.com/package/@adobe/react-native-acpaudience/v/2.0.1)
 - [@adobe/react-native-acpanalytics v2.0.1](https://www.npmjs.com/package/@adobe/react-native-acpanalytics/v/2.0.1)

-## April 2, 2022

-### iOS AEPAssurance 1.1.4

-* Fixed a bug that caused Assurance to not connect to a session if your iOS app's `info.plist` contains a property of type `date`.

-Note: This release pertains to Assurance mobile extension that works with ACPCore

 ## March 30, 2022

 ## End of support for Adobe Experience Platform Mobile SDK plugins for Unity